andrzejsliwa/oop-interface/README.md

 # oop-interface - OOP interfaces for Ruby [![Build Status](https://travis-ci.org/andrzejsliwa/oop-interface.svg?branch=master)](https://travis-ci.org/andrzejsliwa/oop-interface)

+The main idea behind of implementation of such gem, was limiting the scope.
+For example when you are implementing Aggregate Root (following Domain Driven Design) in ActiveRecord, you would like to expose only public contract methods to ensure that Aggregate Root boundaries are not crossed by using directly relations or ActiveRecord methods.

 This gem takes inspiration from https://github.com/shuber/interface and borrow some implementation details from it, extend it and modify available api.